Aleksandr Mostovoi: International career

+Style of play

+A talented attacking midfielder, Mostovoi was known for his technical ability as well as his temperamental character.
+A quick, agile, creative, and mobile advanced playmaker, Mostovoi was also tactically versatile, and capable of playing in several midfield and offensive positions.
+His preferred position was in a free role as a classic number 10, but he was also used in central midfield and as a winger on occasion.
+Mostovoi was renowned in particular for his first touch and speed on the ball, as well as his timing, interpretation of space and dribbling skills, which enabled him to get past defenders; he was also highly regarded for his vision and precise passing.
+Capable of both scoring and assisting goals, he had a penchant for scoring goals from distance.

 Retirement

+After retiring as a player, in 2005 Mostovoi was persuaded by the then Russian Tennis Federation president Shamil Tarpishchev to play for the Russia national beach soccer team.

-After retiring as a player, he repeatedly stated his desire and willingness to lead a football club as a manager.
+Mostovoi has repeatedly stated his desire and willingness to lead a football club as a manager.
 However, Mostovoi does not have the necessary UEFA coaching licences, which he does not want to obtain.
 Since 2011, he has expressed various versions of this decision: from doubts about obtaining new knowledge in coaching courses to corrupt schemes to obtain this licence by other specialists.

 Personal life

 Mostovoi graduated from college as an electrician, and later joined a sports academy in Moscow, which provided coaching to young players with a university education.

 After losing the 2001 Copa del Rey Final, a group of Celta supporters raised four million pesetas to commission a statue of Mostovoi.
 The player approved and Maxín Picallo was chosen as the sculptor, but the project was never finished; he believed that his dip in form in 2003 affected enthusiasm in the endeavour.

-He married Stéphanie in Strasbourg during his time playing in the city.
+He was in a relationship with Stéphanie, whom he met in Strasbourg.
+The couple have two children, Alexander (born 1996) and Emma.
 His son of the same name, known by the hypocorism Sacha, trialled with S.L.
 Benfica B in 2016.